 Joint Ventures/Licensing

 With the goal of developing entrepreneurship, joint ventures with Mozambican companies are encouraged by the Government of Mozambique.
-Though there is no legal requirement to partner with a local entity in order to establish a company, the Government often requires partnerships with parastatals when a company bids for national projects or concessions.
+Though there is no legal requirement to partner with a local entity to establish a company, the government often requires partnerships with parastatals when a company bids for national projects or concessions.
 Having a partner can help U.S. companies comply with local content law and gain favor when bidding for government projects.

 Express Delivery